|The Frankfurt-Tipp rating:|

 |Original title:||Jeune et Jolie|

 |Running time:||Approx. 93 min.|

-Actually, it's only curiosity that makes Isabelle (Marine Vacth) lose her virginity to her holiday flirt shortly before her 17th birthday.
+Actually, it is only curiosity that makes Isabelle (Marine Vacth) lose her virginity to her holiday fling just before her 17th birthday.
 The sex is completely disappointing for the girl and does not arouse any emotions in her.
-But it arouses a strong attraction in her, which she begins to live out in a dangerous way with the beginning of the new school year.
-Because from now on Isabelle lets herself be paid by men for her services of love.
-While her mother (Géraldine Pailhas) and her stepfather (Frederic Pierrot) don't know anything about the double life of the student, Isabelle is more and more enjoying her secret and very lucrative sex meetings.
-When she uncovers a tragic incident, the hitherto intact image of her family threatens to finally collapse…
+But it awakens a strong attraction in her, which she begins to live out in a dangerous way with the start of the new school year.
+Because from now on Isabelle lets herself be paid by men for her love services.
+While her mother (Géraldine Pailhas) and her stepfather (Frederic Pierrot) suspect nothing of the double life of the schoolgirl, Isabelle finds more and more pleasure in her secret and very lucrative sex meetings.
+When a tragic incident exposes her, the hitherto perfect image of her family threatens to collapse for good.

-The film tells the events of a whole year and is divided into the four seasons.
-The individual chapters are linked by thematically selected chansons by Francoise Hardy, in which it is worth paying close attention to the text.
-Here it becomes clear how much care Ozon puts not only into the writing of the dialogues and the casting of his actors, but also into the selection of the music.
-His films are always a perfectly choreographed interplay of many individual elements, which, however, only really stands out on closer inspection due to the completely unagitated staging.
+The film recounts the events of an entire year, divided into the four seasons.
+The individual chapters are linked by thematically chosen chansons by Francoise Hardy, where it is worth paying close attention to the lyrics.
+Here it becomes clear how much care Ozon puts not only into the writing of the dialogues and the casting of his actors, but also into the choice of music.
+His films are always a perfectly choreographed interplay of many individual elements, but this is really only noticeable on closer inspection due to the completely unexciting staging.

-So "Jung & Schön" is not only another proof for the versatility of Francois Ozon, but also a stirring drama about growing up, the detachment from parental care and the not always wise chosen steps into an own life.
-For lovers of the demanding French Arthaus cinema and the quieter films of Francois Ozon absolutely worth seeing!
+So Young & Beautiful is not only further proof of Francois Ozon's versatility, but also a stirring drama about growing up, breaking away from parental care, and taking steps into a life of one's own that are not always wisely chosen.
+For lovers of sophisticated French arthouse cinema and the quieter films of Francois Ozon absolutely worth seeing!